btmadison/odemoapi/readme.md

 # ODemo Resources

+### NOTE

-### NOTE: For the Demo Application, everything can be run locally and none of this would be necessary - see notes in the svcs repo for - this is just for example purposes of scaffolding for various environmental resources and sharing of resource with the other repos services as needed.
+For the Demo Application, everything must be run locally with the `sls offline` command.

 ## Overview